 Epstein Family Engineering Plaza

 The Viterbi Undergraduate Symposium provides Viterbi undergraduate students the opportunity to showcase their research and significant works to faculty, staff, students, and industry partners.
-Presented works may come from senior design capstone courses, honors thesis/projects, student design teams, and research conducted under faculty supervision (e.g. CURVE).
-Students will present their projects in person throughout the day.
+Presented works may come from senior design capstone courses, honors thesis/projects, student design teams, and research conducted through the Center for Undergraduate Research in Viterbi Engineering (CURVE) Fellowship.

 Day of Schedule

 What is the purpose of the Viterbi Undergraduate Symposium?

 The Symposium allows undergraduate students to showcase their research, capstone project, or other significant works to faculty, staff and peers.

 When and where will the Viterbi Undergraduate Symposium take place?